Edwardius/TensorFlow_Misc/README.txt

-Datasets and other files were not included as to not reach github file limit
+Datasets and other files were not included

 REQUIREMENTS:
 Python 3.7